saikaushhikp/Stereoscopic-Vision/README.md

 # Stereoscopic-Vision
-Implementation - to be added
+Implementation - sample code snippets(NOT YET TESTED) have been added to `/boiler_plate/` and needs to be tested.

-# works shall be added here ,Hehehe
+# future works shall be added here ,Hehehe